-Pre-requisites: Before a student can continue with a subsequent Course , the preceding relevant Course must be passed.
+Pre-requisites: Before a student can continue with a subsequent Course, the preceding relevant Course must be passed.

-A student will not be admitted to a specific Course if s/he does not meet the requirements for the particular Course .
+A student will not be admitted to a specific Course if s/he does not meet the requirements for the particular Course.

-FIRST YEAR:
+FIRST YEAR.

+TRST TEAR.

+Courses Pre-Requisites

-Course s Pre-Requisites LCCA 3741 LJCU 3741 LCIN 3741 LPCN 3752 LCIS 3742 LCNI 3742 Credit Agreements Customary Law IV Insurance Law Conveyancing and Notarial Practice Law of Insolvency Negotiable Instruments LCCT 3510 LJCU 3722 LCCT 3510 LPPR 3630 LCCT 3510 LCCT 3510 Law of Contract Customary Law III Law of Contract Law of Property Law of Contract Law of Contract
+LCCA 3741 Credit Agreements LJCU 3741 Customary Law IV LCIN 3741 Insurance Law LPCN 3752 Conveyancing and Notarial Practice LCIS 3742Law of Insolvency LCNI 3742 Negotiable Instruments LCCT 3510 Law of Contract LJCU 3722 Customary Law III LCCT 3510 Law of Contract LPPR 3630 Law of Property LCCT 3510 Law of Contract LCCT 3510 Law of Contract

-Course s Pre-Requisites LPLC 3870 Legal Aid Clinic LPPS 3720 Practical Legal Studies
+Courses Pre-Requisites LPLC 3870 Legal Aid Clinic LPPS 3720 Practical Legal Studies